isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-are-trampolines-good-for-obese-people.markdown

 ### 1. Warming Up
 Before starting your workout, its important that you warm up first.
 Bring one leg to step On your trampoline, gently put it down, do the same with the other leg.
 Now alternate between the feet (one leg up the other down and vise vasa)

 Slowly add a little bounce.
-Remember to loosen your legs, lower back, and hips.Â  As you bounce, involve your arms too.
+Remember to loosen your legs, lower back, and hips.
+As you bounce, involve your arms too.
 Move them up and down.
 Keep warming up for about 5 minutes.
 ### 2. Jumping Jacks
 Once you feel youve warmed up properly incorporate jumping harks.
 This exercise helps to elevate the heart rate.

 You can do this jumping exercise on your trampoline for effective weight loss.
-Jump with your legs spread apart and hands going overhead.Â  Then return the feet together.
+Jump with your legs spread apart and hands going overhead.
+Then return the feet together.
 Do a set of 20 with at least 3 repetitions.
 ### 3. Bunny Hops
 While doing bunny hops ensure that you land on your toes.
 Let the legs and the calf muscles help you do small hops.
 Ensure your knees are soft during landing to avoid injuries.
 Bend your knees a little, as you land.
 This exercise helps to burn fat on the thighs and buttocks.
 ## Conclusion